 Without further ado I will take you how to make rice crackers, or at least how I made rice crackers.

 What rice do you need to make homemade rice crackers

 I tested this homemade rice cracker recipe three times, but each time I used the same sort of rice, so I cannot say definitively if other rice types will make great rice crackers.
 On the three times, I made my these rice crackers I used leftover unflavoured sushi rice.
-I suspect the recipe will work with other short grain rice types, such as calrose or arborio, you need to leftover tice you use to be quite sticky so that you can form it into a ball.
+I suspect the recipe will work with other short-grain rice types, such as calrose or arborio, you need to leftover tice you use to be quite sticky so that you can form it into a ball.
 So fluffy leftover long grain rice probably won’t work.
 I haven’t tested this recipe with brown rice to make brown rice crackers, but it is on my list to do as it would be great to make these rice wafers a little more nutritious with brown rice as a base.